Hrom131/ERCs/ERCS/erc-XXXX.md

 - Enforce all block header validation rules as specified in the "Block Header Validation Rules" section.
 - Integrate the new block header into the known chain by calculating its cumulative PoW and managing potential chain reorganizations as defined in the "Mainchain Definition" section.
 - Emit a `BlockHeaderAdded` event upon successful addition of the block header.
-- Emit a `MainchainHeadUpdated` event if the main chain was updated.
+- Emit a `MainchainHeadUpdated` event if the mainchain was updated.

 The `checkTxInclusion` function MUST perform the following steps:
 -  Using the provided `txId`, `merkleProof`, and `directions`, the function MUST compute the Merkle Root.